Computer Easter eggs

 - Dancing hula tree - Hit the Help button, then draw the "#" character.

 OS Easter eggs

 - Joke - Type msd from the DOS directory (this does not work if in Windows directory); select help, then about and press F1.
-Note that any DOS after 6.2 (or Windows 95 or later) this joke will not work.
+Note that any DOS after 6.2 (or Windows 95 or later) this joke does not work.

 - Windows 95 Main Easter egg - Note: ALL the following are case-sensitive and is typed without the quotes!
-On the desktop, right-click on the desktop and select New folder.
+On the desktop, right-click the desktop and select New folder.
 Name the folder "and now, the moment you've all been waiting for" and press Enter.
-Right-click on the folder again and type "we proudly present for your viewing pleasure" and press Enter.
-Right-click on the folder again and rename it to "The Microsoft Windows 95 Product Team!" and press Enter.
+Right-click the folder again and type "we proudly present for your viewing pleasure" and press Enter.
+Right-click the folder again and rename it to "The Microsoft Windows 95 Product Team!" and press Enter.
 Open the folder to see the Easter egg.